[Chokaisan and Tobishima Geopark: Yusa and Sakata Edition] Shonai Hirano is moist with the blessings of Mt. Chokaisan

 The Motomachi district in the center of Yuza Town is located on the alluvial fan of the Gekko River, which originates from Mt.
 Chokai, and is extremely rich in groundwater.
 Therefore, when the wells are dug, water gushes out, and there are approximately 300 of them, producing an amount of 4,200 tons per day.

-The Yusa Motomachi Yusui Group (Machimeguri Park) is a walking course along the Gekko River from Yusa Station, where you can freely enjoy the 14 artesian wells courtesy of the owners.
-However, although it has passed the test, it is not sterilized, so drink at your own risk.
+Yusa Motomachi Spring Park a walking course along the Gekko River from in front of Yusa Station , offers free access to 14 self-splitting wells, with the kindness of the owner.
+However, although testing is OK, it is not sterilized so you can drink it at your own risk.

 • Facility name: Yusa Motomachi Yusui Group (Machimeguri Park)